khaledez/khaledez.net/content/_index.md

 ### Assalamu Alaikom, Hello,

-I am a Software Engineer based in Toronto, Canada.
+I am a software engineer based in Toronto, Canada.
 I'm originally from Al-Quds (Jerusalem) of the Holy Lands.

-This is my personal technical Web space, where I implement what I learn in Web Development, Server Architecture and Infrastructure Engineering.
-And share what I learn with the Internet.
+This is my personal technical web space, I try to apply & share what I learn in Web Development, Server Architecture and Infrastructure Engineering.

 Find me on [LinkedIn](https://linkedin.com/in/khaledez), [Twitter](https://twitter.com/khaledez) and [GitHub](https://github.com/khaledez).